 The course activities include team sports as well as an introduction to individual sports.
 Fitness is a component throughout the course.
 Students will be taught basic skills, rules, and strategies.
-Students will also be taught CPR as part of the overall course.
+Students will also be taught CPR

 Physical Education 10 is a required course for a high school diploma.